Monday, September 20, 1976

 The nurse told me to take another shower today.
 I wonder if I could ever get used to having a daily shower, without all the guilt that comes with it.

-When I got back and had read one of Nick’s letters, he wrote, “Your spelling is getting better.”
+When I got back and had read one of Nick’s letters.
+He wrote, “Your spelling is getting better.”
 I thought, “Ha, ha”.
 He is just getting used to the way I write.
 But I’ve got to admit that the letters I am getting are becoming easier and easier to read.

 Saturday, September 25, 1976

 While everyone was here, I snuck upstairs into the dark and spooky attic so that Mom couldn’t find me.
 While I was there, I wrote Nick my daily letter.
-After I came down, Mom didn’t even notice that I had been gone.
-Later in the day the next-door neighbor came over and asked me if I could sleep over at their house.
-She needed someone to watch her kids because she would be gone for quite a while.
-Man, was I happy to have this opportunity to get away!
-Even if it’s just for one night.
+After I came back downstairs, Mom didn’t seem to notice that I had been gone.

 Sunday, September 26, 1976